Skip to Content

 Here are four factors affecting the safe use of a propane heater in your tent.

-4. The most important factor is to only use heaters rated for indoors.
+- The most important factor is to only use heaters rated for indoors.
 Many “tent heaters” are only rated for outdoor use.
-Make sure to read the details on the box to make sure it’s actually safe for indoor use.
+Make sure to read the details on the box to ensure it’s safe for indoor use.

 7 Tips for Safely Using Propane Heaters in Your Tent